 • Only eat one protein in the same meal, as each protein requires a specific type and strength of digestive juices.

 • Potatoes conflict with digestion of the beans–so avoid eating them in the same meal.

 • Eat a whole grain with beans to compliment them.

 4. In Japanese and far East Asia they add a piece of seaweed (Kombu or Wakame) after the beans as it makes the beans more digestible, more nutritious and tastes great!

 6. Chew and savour your beans!
 Beans and grains are foods where the digestion starts in the mouth.
-Savour bean soup in the mouth before swallowing to begin the process of digestion.
+Savour the beans in the mouth before swallowing to begin the process of digestion.

 7. Start with mung beans, aduki and dhal as they are easy to digest because they are low in the complex sugars that are easily broken down by the human digestive enzymes.
 Even invalids can digest these ones.